 Legal and Council Regulations You Should Know

-Many local councils have strict rules regarding dead animal disposal, especially for wildlife.
+Many professional councils have strict rules regarding dead animal disposal, especially for wildlife.

 Potential Legal Issues: